After Duterte dissonance, Marcos set to pivot back to Washington

 It was an important visit.
 A 2017 survey showed that while a plurality of Filipinos would rather expand defence relations with the US over China and Russia, a large number also questioned the reliability of the superpower.

-"First, will Marcos be able to allow a Philippine vessel to survey in the contested Reed Bank for oil and gas, without China as a partner?" she said, noting that "in three to five years, we'll run out of oil and gas".
+"First, will Marcos be able to allow a Philippine vessel to survey in the contested Reed Bank for oil and gas, without China as a partner?" she pointed out, noting that "in three to five years, we'll run out of oil and gas".

 Reed Bank is in the South China Sea, north-east of the Spratly Islands, and is claimed by both China and the Philippines.
 The Philippines in fact calls the South China Sea the West Philippine Sea.